-Since 2010-11, the percentage of NPC students who are members of an underserved racial/ethnic group has increased, although it is lower than the percentage of Apache and Navajo County populations belonging to an underserved minority group (60-83%).
-NPC enrolls fewer adult learners and Pell recipients than statewide averages (35% and 29%, respectively).
+Since 2010-11, the percentage of NPC students who are members of an underserved racial/ethnic group has increased but is still lower than the percentage of Apache and Navajo Counties belonging to an underserved population (83% and 60%, respectively).
+NPC enrolls fewer adult learners and Pell recipients than statewide averages (35% and 28%, respectively).